-A car accident can change your life in an instant.
-If you’re injured, you may miss days—and pay—from work while you visit doctors, rest, and recuperate.
-Pain from your injury may be intensified by worry about paying medical bills on top of your usual living expenses.
+A car accident can change your life instantly.
+If you suffer injuries, you may miss days—and pay—from work while you visit doctors, rest, and recuperate.
+Pain from your injury may be intensified by worrying about paying medical bills on top of your usual living expenses.

 If another party’s negligence caused your injury, you may be entitled to compensation to cover your damages.
-A Mobile car accident lawyer can build your case, negotiate with insurers, and even represent you in civil court, if necessary.
+A Mobile car accident lawyer from our law firm can protect your rights, build your case, negotiate with insurers, and even represent you in civil court, if necessary.